traderarpit4/MerchantPerson/docs/index.md

 Campfire MC Uptime Kuma can be found at [Minecraft Uptime].
 This will be expanded to some other services eventually(tm).
 Most of the infrastructure, including Uptime Kuma run off of one(ish) server.

 ## MerchantPerson.org Website
-This website is built using [Jekyll] with the [Just the Docs] template.
+This website is built using [Jekyll] with the [Just the Docs][^1] template.
 Will eventually need to figure out a way to build/push to the Matrix server to deploy but that's a problem for future me.

+### Licensing and Attribution

+{: .fs-2 } This repository is licensed under the [MIT License].
+You are generally free to reuse or extend upon this code as you see fit; just include the original copy of the license (which is preserved when you "make a template").
+While it's not necessary, we'd love to hear from you if you do use this template, and how we can improve it for future use!

+The deployment GitHub Actions workflow is heavily based on GitHub's mixed-party [starter workflows].
+A copy of their MIT License is available in [actions/starter-workflows].

 ----

+[^1]: Flashbang warning.

 [Matrix-Docker-Ansible-Deploy]: https://github.com/spantaleev/matrix-docker-ansible-deploy/tree/master
 [Minecraft Uptime]: https://kuma.merchantperson.org/status/campfiremc